sociomantic-tsunami/microbe/README.md

 We gladly accept and review any pull-requests.
 Feel free! :heart:

-This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#microbe.js/abuse@m.icro.be).
+This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#microbe.js/report@m.icro.be).
 By participating, you are expected to honor this code.

 [http://m.icro.be/code-of-conduct/](http://m.icro.be/code-of-conduct/)

-Need to report something? [abuse@m.icro.be](abuse@m.icro.be)
+Need to report something? [report@m.icro.be](report@m.icro.be)

 Change log